 Employing people with disabilities is an effective strategy for realizing a dedicated workforce and strengthening businesses across Ontario.
-OBIAA seeks to help its 60,000 BIA business members to identify and remove barriers to employment for persons with disabilities in communities across the province.

-In September 2015, OBIAA launched a year-long provincial education and inclusion initiative that will:

-- 1. Engage BIAs and their business members in learning more about the business benefits of hiring persons with disabilities and how to do so successfully. - 2.
-Work with individual BIAs to identify ways that their business members can remove employment barriers. - 3.
-Offer accessible employment related resources, tips, case studies, and more on OBIAA's website. - 4.
-Support BIAs to understand and comply with the Employment Standard of the AODA.
+In September 2015, OBIAA launched a year-long provincial education and inclusion initiative that engaged BIAs and their business members in learning more about the business benefits of hiring persons with disabilities and how to do so successfully.